12 Ways To Stop If You’re Always Expecting The Worst

 Why are we expecting the worst?

 Trust me, you’re not the only one, and we’ll be putting an end to this malicious thought cycle right away.
-But before I share those invaluable tips, let me quickly brief you on why are humans keep expecting the worst in the first place.
-Believe it or not, it’s all thanks to your mind, that is simply trying to protect you.
+But before I share these invaluable tips, let me do a quick brief on why humans are prone to expecting the worst in the first place.
+Believe it or not, it’s all thanks to your mind that is simply trying to protect you.

 What is it called when you always expect the worst?